New Orleans coalition fights to redevelop Armstrong Park

 NEW ORLEANS (WGNO) — Louis Armstrong Park Located on North Rampart opened in 1980, instantly becoming a popular spot for New Orleans culture.

-In 2021, Mayor LaToya Cantrell proposed moving the city hall into the municipal auditorium, which was damaged in 2005 during Hurricane Katrina.
+In 2021, Mayor LaToya Cantrell proposed moving City Hall into the municipal auditorium, which was damaged in 2005 during Hurricane Katrina.

 The Save Our Soul Coalition, or S.O.S., pushed back, and the city abandoned the idea.